Looking for support for your finance function? Book a time with an expert.

 How to Calculate Net Working Capital: The Steps

-2. Identify total current assets (cash, accounts receivable, inventory, marketable securities, prepaid expenses)
+2. Identify total current assets that include cash, accounts receivable, inventory, marketable securities, and prepaid expenses.

 Example: